stephengladney/automation_rules/README.md

 Add `import arule from "automation-rules"` in your code wherever you wish to use the library.
 (Note: You can use whatever alias you'd like.)

-Rules are composed of four parts: Trigger, Conditions, Callback and Description.
+Rules are composed of three parts: Trigger, Conditions and Callbacks.
 Below is documentation of each of these as well as additional functions.

 Additionally, there is an open-source sample project available at: https://github.com/stephengladney/ar-example